 Group purchasing is an area ripe for abuse by franchisors.
 (A comparison of Subway and Quiznos group purchasing tactics may offer an excellent case study.)
 This task force looks at unethical franchisor behavior in this area and considers how franchisees can use the substantial power of group purchasing to their benefit.

-Private Equity Action Task Force *NEW*
+Private Equity Action Task Force

 A private equity takeover can be a serious threat to a franchise system.
 When this happens, franchisees can find themselves as the mercy of a new owner whose priority is to increase ROI, often at the expense of product/service quality and customer care.
 This Action Task Force will consider how franchisees can prepare for the possibility of a private equity takeover and develop a collaborative relationship with their new owner.

-Business Education Action Task Force *NEW*
+Business Education & Development Task Force

 One way in which a franchisee association can provide ongoing value to its members is by offering useful training on how to run a successful franchise business.
 This Action Task Force will be dedicated to reviewing business training opportunities within franchisee associations.